- Good Office Chair (such as THIS MODEL HERE) will not help you treat scoliosis, but it may help to prevent further unbalance.

-This makes it the top model for people with scoliosis.
+This makes it the top model for people with spinal deformities.
 It offers full back support, but without pieces that poke and prod at funny angles.

 8Z Pellicle – The new elastomer mesh is designed to mold to the back, offering to give where needed and support where necessary.
 This encourages a proper posture while maintaining blood flow and offering a breathable surface that stretches to match your back.

-Specialized Sacral and Lumbar Support – The adjustable lower back support is perfect to position in just the right place to give you the support you need exactly where it counts the most.
+Specialized Sacral and Lumbar Support – The adjustable lower back support is perfect to position in just the right place to give you the assistance you need exactly where it counts the most.

 Natural Reclining – The Aeron moves from a forward position to a reclined position intuitively, making a good stretch easy and comfortable, just what you need when muscles start getting tired and cranky.

-Forward Fit – The Aeron is now designed to sit slightly more forward, offering support even when you’re sitting up straight and paying special attention to your work.
+Forward Fit – The Aeron is now designed to sit slightly more forward, offering assistance even when you’re sitting up straight and paying special attention to your work.

-Cross-Performance Health-Positive Design – Sitting position can become strenuous if your chair doesn’t move with you.
+Cross-Performance Health-Positive Design – The sitting position can become strenuous if your chair doesn’t move with you.
 The Aeron moves with you and actually improves spinal health as you’re busy with daily office tasks.

-Fully Adjustable – With sizes for small, medium and tall, the Aeron is also fully adjustable with adjustable lower back support, seat height, tilt stop and adjust so you can get the support that’s right for you.
+Fully Adjustable – With sizes for small, medium, and tall, the Aeron is also fully modifiable, seat height, tilt stop, and adjust so you can get the assistance that’s right for you.

 Key Takeaway: The Aeron is the class leader when it comes to ergonomic chairs that are fit for scoliosis.
 With all the healthy support and adjustments on offer, the negative of not having neck support is a small price to pay for an overall good chair.
 You can get The Original Headrest as an option which will make this chair complete!